 Laws and Considerations

 Workplace privacy is not subject to any specific laws in Sweden.
 The processing of personal data in the workplace is governed by the general provisions of the GDPR.
-Two separate proposals for legislation on privacy in the workplace have been presented in government-commissioned reports since 2002, but have not, to date, led to legislation.

 Monitoring Workplace Considerations

 Employers are typically interested in collecting information regarding their employees to monitor performance, presence, and compliance with policies, as well as to protect against corporate espionage and security.
 The GDPR generally allows for monitoring for such purposes where employers have a legitimate interest.
 However, employers must ensure that their legitimate interests are not overridden by the interests or fundamental rights of the employees.